 As well as limiting the spread of coronavirus, another reason life has changed so rapidly over the past few weeks is the need to protect the NHS from becoming overwhelmed.
-Attitude to risk has changed massively in a matter of days.
-I'd argue that our decisions on how, when and where to cycle now needs to weigh up the potential risks with the known benefits.
+In the past year our attitudes to risk have changed massively.
+Our decisions on how, when and where to cycle now needs to weigh up the potential risks with the known benefits.
 Cycling is now one of the only permitted activities outside of your own home, as you can maintain social distancing at all time.

 Here are my thoughts on different types of cycling at the present time.
 I’d be interested to hear if you agree, or think differently.

 Children riding their bikes for fun

-On 20th March, only a couple of long days ago, the deputy chief medical officer said that riding a bike is a suitable activity for children of all ages.
-It's going to be really important for physical and mental health that kids remain active and entertained.
-Riding a bike is great fun and it's encouraging that the government, for now, are allowing this to continue.
+On 20th March 2020 the deputy chief medical officer said that riding a bike is a suitable activity for children of all ages.
+It’s going to be really important for physical and mental health that kids remain active and entertained.
+Riding a bike is great fun and it’s encouraging that the government, for now, are allowing this to continue.

 A small toddler or child riding around the park or garden on their balance bike or pedal bike is getting fresh air, exercise and letting off steam.
 Yes, there’s a small risk of physical injury, but there is in most activities young children do (they could fall off the sofa watching CBeebies!).